quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

 $ gulp preview
 ```

+There's a `/preview` folder containing a demo Quasar App which gets previewed in the browser.
+Change its source to make use of a feature that's of interest to you.

 There's also another type of previewing -- with a Responsive View (browsers won't be synchronized).
 Its purpose is for you to view the UI in a desktop browser and be able to quickly switch between different device screen sizes and orientation.
 ``` bash
 $ gulp rpreview